Lin-Manuel Miranda and His Unknown Neighbor

 I find it beautiful and exciting, yet sad, because for someone I would see regularly, we were worlds apart.

 I’m not going to chastise my teenage self for never attempting to introduce myself to Lin, but life is interesting and ironic that way.
-Interestingly enough, Lin and I both turned out to be creative.
+Funny enough, six degrees of separation continues to tease.
+A personal friend of mine turned out to be the set nurse on the movie, The Return of Mary Poppins.
+She and Lin shared some laughs.
+Another friend actually helped with the launch party of Hamilton and the two got to hang out.
+Occasionally, I’ll also see Lin or his dad in passing since we all relatively live in the same area.
+Like my teenage self, I keep it quiet and moving (It’s a New York thing).
+What’s encouraging though is that Lin and I both turned out to be creative.
 More specifically, I discovered we both write… a lot.
 We’re both storytellers, though, we use different mediums.
-Sure, it may very well be coincidence but considering the circumstances, I find it welcoming and encouraging.
-It’s what compelled me to write this article.
+Sure, it may be coincidence but considering the circumstances, it’s welcoming.
+And what compelled me to write this article.

 You see, we’re always pushing to elevate our careers, perhaps campaigning to get financed for a start-up, or find that right person who could give us our “big break” but — in all likelihood — we may be looking in the wrong places.
 It’s fascinating how we typically pursue the iconic people (like celebrities and the wealthy) while overlooking the people around us.